Soumya-r-Sahu/CBS_PYTHON/documentation/technical/standards/id_format.md

+# ID Format Standards 📜

+This document outlines the standards for formatting IDs in CBS_PYTHON.

+## Guidelines 📋

+1. **Unique Identifiers**: Ensure all IDs are unique.
+2. **Consistent Format**: Use UUIDs or a predefined pattern.
+3. **Validation**: Implement validation for all IDs.

+_Last updated: May 23, 2025_

 # Banking ID Format Standards

 This document outlines the standardized ID formats used throughout the Core Banking System in accordance with Indian and international banking standards.